PARENT/GUARDIAN ACTION PLAN: FRESHMAN YEAR

 Taken from (https://bigfuture.collegeboard.org)

 The beginning of high school is an exciting time.
-Your child may be adjusting to a new school, making new friends and becoming more independent.
-But your child still needs your help and involvement.
+Your student may be adjusting to a new school, making new friends and becoming more independent.
+But your student still needs your help and involvement.
 Here are some things you can do together to succeed this year.

 Summer Before High School

 Visit a college campus together.
 It’s a great way to get your student excited about college.
 Learn more about how you and your student can prepare for a campus visit.

 Get the facts about what college costs.
 You may be surprised at how affordable higher education can be.
 Start by reading Understanding College Costs.

 Show your student how to explore career ideas.
 He or she can make a list of interests, talents and favorite activities and start matching them with occupations.
 Learn more about how your student can complete a career worksheet.